Uxía Martínez Botana: Orchestral performance

-In 2012 Martinez Botana was the first Spanish Bass Player invited principal Double Bass of the Grammy Award Winner Kremerata Baltica under the direction of Gidon Kremer, working with soloists such as Martha Argerich, Emmanuel Pahud, Khatia Buniatishvili, Daniel Barenboim, Mario Brunello, Mikhail Pletnev.
+In 2012 Martinez Botana was the first Spanish bass player invited principal double bass of the Grammy Award winner Kremerata Baltica under the direction of Gidon Kremer, working with soloists such as Martha Argerich, Emmanuel Pahud, Khatia Buniatishvili, Daniel Barenboim, Mario Brunello, Mikhail Pletnev.

 Since January 2016 she has been a Principal Double Bass of the Zürich based Weinberger Kammerorchester under the direction of Gábor Takács-Nagy.

-In February 2022 in Müpa Budapest, Southbank Centre London, Auditorium of Lyon she joined the Budapest Festival Orchestra under the direction of Ivan Fischer with violinist Patricia Kopatchinskaja performing the stravinsky violin concerto and the Rite of the spring by Igor Stravisnky.
+In February 2022 in Müpa Budapest, Southbank Centre London, Auditorium of Lyon she joined the Budapest Festival Orchestra under the direction of Ivan Fischer with violinist Patricia Kopatchinskaja performing the stravinsky violin concerto and the Rite of the spring by Igor Stravinsky.

-Chamber and Solo performance
+Chamber and solo performance

 As a chamber musician Martínez Botana performed with prominent artists including Julia Fischer, Ana Chumachenko, Yuri Bashmet, Natalia Gutman, Andras Schiff, Christian Tetzlaff, Lars Vogt, Nobuko Imai, Tabea Zimmermann, Polina Leschenko, Philippe Graffin, Gary Hoffman, David Cohen, Kian Soltani, Aaron Pilsan, Antje Weithaas, Alexander Buzlov, Mischa Maisky and Tatiana Masurenko.
 Among others, she took part in the Tango Factory project with Marcello Nisinman (bandoneon) and Frans Helmerson (cello).
 Also, she collaborated as Principal Double Bass with British conductor Simon Rattle performing the Metamorphosen by Richard Strauss in the Kronberg Academy.

 In 2014 Martínez Botana founded the Rubik Ensemble along with the international team of five young soloists: Nikita Boriso-Glebsky (violin), Solenne Paidassi (violin), David Cohen (cello), Dana Zemtsov (viola) and Andreas Hering (piano).
 Performing on different stages since that time, the Rubik Ensemble has gained positive feedback from audiences and press.
 The ensemble is named after Rubik's Cube.

 In 2015 specially commissioned by the Kronbeg academy for all alumni with Gidon Kremer, Martinez Botana participated in the premiere of "Swan Time" written by Victor Kissine.
 Together with other artists such as Tanja Becker-Bender, Andrej Bielow, Marc Bouchkov, Friedemann Eichhorn, Suyoen Kim, Alissa Margulis, Alicja Smietana, Kirill Troussov.